nadolualex/Web-Client/README.md

    - When prompted to exit, enter "y" to gracefully terminate the program.
    - If you wish to continue using the program, enter any other response.

-## Usage of Cookies and HTTP

-### Cookies:

-- **Login Command:**
-  - Upon a successful login, the server issues a cookie to the client.
-  - The client, in turn, stores this cookie for subsequent requests, allowing the server to recognize and authenticate the user.

-- **Logout Command:**
-  - When logging out, the client clears the stored cookie, ensuring a clean termination of the user's session.

-### HTTP:

-- **GET and POST Requests:**
-  - User commands, such as registering, logging in, or interacting with the library, are translated into either GET or POST requests, depending on the nature of the action.

-- **Headers:**
-  - HTTP headers, specifically the `Authorization` header, are utilized to transmit the JWT token securely between the client and server.
-  - The token, prefixed with "Bearer," is included in the header for authentication purposes.

-- **Response Handling:**
-  - The client's `parse_response()` function is responsible for interpreting the HTTP responses received from the server.
-  - Successful responses may include data or confirmation messages, while error responses are appropriately handled and presented to the user.